Trailer Park Boys: History

 Early seasons were shot in various trailer parks in Nova Scotia, but the crew was not welcome to film again due to complaints from residents.
-These included Woodbine Home Park, an unnamed collection of trailers in central Dartmouth next to the Tufts Cove Generating Station, Timberlea Mini Home Park and Greenridge Mobile Home Park.
-Seasons 5 to 7 were filmed at a custom built set near Bissett Lake in Cole Harbour.
+These included Woodbine Home Park, an unnamed collection of trailers in central Dartmouth in Halifax next to the Tufts Cove Generating Station, Timberlea Mini Home Park and Greenridge Mobile Home Park.
+Seasons 5 to 7 were filmed at the former Cole Harbour Rehab Centre, which closed its doors in 2002, located near Bissett Lake in Cole Harbour.
 For this location, trailers were placed around an existing 2 floor building which also served as the set of the jail.
 When the series returned from hiatus beginning with Season 8, it was shot at Bible Hill Estates Trailer Park in Truro, Nova Scotia, with every subsequent episode being filmed at that location.
 After the 12th season, they ceased filming at the location and removed all sets and props from Bible Hill Estates, which still exists as an operating land lease community.

 Ricky's car in the series, the "Shitmobile," was originally owned by Clattenburg.
 He donated it to the series because his wife no longer wanted to be forced to look at it sitting in the driveway.

 Cory Bowles and Michael Jackson left the series because they felt they were underpaid.
 The show's initial run ended in 2007.
-Rob Wells recalled: "At a certain point it got too big.
+Robb Wells recalled: "At a certain point it got too big.
 Too many people, too many crew.
 The shooting slowed way down.
 It was taking 4 days to shoot an episode versus 2.5.
 The old producers decided the show was basically done, and we sort of moved on. [...]
 Then the producers decided they wanted to do another movie.
 So we said, if we’re going to do a third movie, we want to do more than just that.
 We wanna do another season, maybe a fourth feature.
 Basically, we want to have the freedom to keep doing whatever we want."
 Wells, Smith and Tremblay would eventually purchase full rights to the series.